docsbydesign/piClinic_API_sample/README.md

   * `REPLACE WITH YOUR USERNAME` with the username you were provided.
   * `REPLACE WITH YOUR PASSWORD` with the password you were provided.
 1. Click **Send**.
 1. Review the response **Body** to see the data returned in the response.
+You should see a `data` object similar to the one in the documentation and a `status` object that indicates success.

 #### Exploring the examples